The Labraheeler is a cross between the Blue Heeler and the Labrador Retriever.

 Both parent breeds are sweet and affectionate on their own.
 When brought together, they make a wonderful breed that is loyal to their families and good around children.

-Both parents are quite active, so you can expect your Labraheeler be the same.
+Both parents are quite active, so you can expect your Labraheeler to be the same.

 If you are an active person looking for a jogging or hiking companion, this hybrid breed is well-suited for you.